Yehor-Mishchyriak/SAWNERGY/docs.md

     - Per-node counts: `num_SAWs = round(walks_per_node * saw_frac)`, `num_RWs = walks_per_node - num_SAWs`.
     - Walk tensors are shaped `(T, total_walks, L+1)` with dtype `uint16`; time-aware walks live in the layer of their **start** time.
     - Metadata includes seeds, worker counts, and dataset names (`ATTRACTIVE_RWs`, `ATTRACTIVE_SAWs`, etc.; missing channels are stored as `None`).
+  - Why walks: they approximate how “signals” or perturbations might diffuse through the contact network.
+SAWs reduce backtracking, biasing toward alternative corridors; RWs keep a faithful probability flow.
+  - Recommended usage: keep to regular (time-stationary) walks on the **attractive** network for now.
+Mix in a modest SAW fraction (e.g., 0.1–0.3) when you want to encourage exploration of farther residues from each node, similar to the DFS/BFS tradeoff in node2vec’s `p`/`q` tuning.
+  - Experimental flag: time-aware walks are provided for research use but are less battle-tested than stationary walks; prefer the stationary API unless you specifically need temporal hopping.

 ### Embedder (`sawnergy.embedding.Embedder`)
 - Purpose: turn walk corpora into skip-gram training pairs and fit embeddings per frame with either PureML (default) or PyTorch backends.